-This guide provides an overview of how to build your flex or online course using ITG's remote template.
-The remote template has been added to all Canvas courses in response to the Covid-19 pandemic.
+This guide provides an overview of how to build your Canvas course using ITG's template.
 We encourage you to reach out to ITG with any specific questions, or to schedule a design consultation for more in depth support.

 Please note that the provided template is not required and you can customize it as much as you see fit.

 The following video provides a brief overview of the course template.

 You can get your course ready in a few easy steps: